 Justice (Season 1, Episode 7)

 So what was Wesley’s crime, you ask?
 Falling into some recently planted flowers.
 An offense so minor, most judges (on Earth at least) would laugh the prosecutor out of court for bringing it before them.
-But because this was Star Trek, there had to be a major issue, in that on this particular planet, the one, sole, single, solitary punishment for any transgression, from jaywalking to capital murder was an immediate death sentence.
+But because this was Star Trek, there had to be a major issue, in that on this particular planet, the one, sole, single, solitary punishment for any transgression, from jaywalking to capital murder was an immediate on-the-spot death sentence.

 Up The Long Ladder (Season 2, Episode 18)